 Generating new exemplars.
-Given just one training image of a novel character concept, GNS produces new exemplars of the concept by sampling from the approximate conditional $P(I^{(2)}, \theta^{(2)} | I^{(1)})$ of Eq.
-6. In Fig. 4a we show new exemplars produced by GNS for a handful of target images, plotted next to human productions (more examples in Appendix Fig. A11).
+Given just one training image of a novel character concept, GNS produces new exemplars of the concept by sampling from the approximate conditional $P(I^{(2)}, \theta^{(2)})$ $I^{(1)}$ ) of Eq.
+8. In Fig. 4a we show new exemplars produced by GNS for a handful of target images, plotted next to human productions (more examples in Appendix Fig. A12).
 In the majority of cases, samples from the model demonstrate that it has successfully captured the causal structure and invariance of the target class.
-In contrast, deep generative models applied to the same task miss meaningful compositional and causal structure, producing new examples that are easily discriminated from human productions [38, 19] (see Appendix Fig. A12).
+In contrast, deep generative models applied to the same task miss meaningful compositional and causal structure, producing new examples that are easily discriminated from human productions [43, 21] (see Appendix Fig. A13).
 In some cases, such as the third column of Fig. 4a, samples from GNS exhibit sloppy stroke junctions and connections.
-Compared to BPL, which uses engineered symbolic relations to enforce rigid constraints at stroke junctions, the performance of GNS takes a hit in these scenarios.
+Compared to BPL, which uses engineered symbolic relations to enforce rigid constraints at stroke junctions, GNS misses some of these structural elements.
 Nevertheless, new examples from GNS appear strong enough to pass for human in many cases, which we would like to test in future work with visual Turing tests.